status-im/nimbus-eth1/README.md

 Interesting Make variables and targets are documented in the [nimbus-build-system](https://github.com/status-im/nimbus-build-system) repo.

-- you can switch the DB backend with a Nim compiler define:
-  `-d:nimbus_db_backend=...` where the (case-insensitive) value is one of "rocksdb" (the default), "sqlite", "lmdb"

-- the Premix debugging tools are [documented separately](premix/readme.md)

 - you can control the Makefile's verbosity with the V variable (defaults to 0):

 ```bash